mathrosas/turn_controller/README.md

 # Checkpoint 17 — Turn Controller

 ROS 2 C++ **PID yaw controller** for the **Husarion ROSBot XL**.
-The node drives the robot through a chain of relative yaw deltas by closing the loop on the **angular error** between the accumulated goal heading and the yaw extracted from the EKF-fused odometry.
-Outputs a pure-rotation `geometry_msgs/Twist` (`angular.z` only, linear channels held at zero) on `/cmd_vel`.
-Works against both the Gazebo simulation and the real CyberWorld ROSBot XL — the waypoint list is selected from a **scene number** passed as a CLI argument.
+The node drives the robot through a chain of relative yaw deltas by running a **PD controller with filtered derivative and conditional anti-windup** on the angular error between the accumulated goal heading and the yaw extracted from the EKF-fused odometry.
+It outputs a pure-rotation `geometry_msgs/Twist` (`angular.z` only, linear channels held at zero) on `/cmd_vel`.
+Works against both the Gazebo simulation and the real CyberWorld ROSBot XL — the waypoint list is selected from a **scene number** passed as a CLI argument, and the **CyberWorld scene is the default**.

 <p align="center">
   <img src="media/waypoints-sim.png" alt="ROSBot XL turn-controller yaw trace in simulation" width="650"/>